 Located on the northeast coast of Northern Ireland, near the town of Bushmills, the Giant’s Causeway is an area of over 40,000 interlocking basalt columns.
 It is the result of intense volcanic and geological activity.

 It’s no surprise this mythical place has been recognized as a UNESCO World Heritage Site.

 We visited this popular Ireland attraction because it’s highly recommended by almost everyone we know who has visited Ireland and/or Northern Ireland.

 It did not disappoint.
 The massive sea cliffs are truly out of this world.
 It’s highlight from our 2 week road trip around Ireland.

-While your in County Antrim, be sure to also walk across the famous Carrick-a-Rede Rope Bridge, watch the sunset over Dunluce Castle, taste fine Irish whiskey at the Old Bushmills Distillery and go for a ride at Barry’s Amusements in the town of Portrush (we recommend staying in this cute seaside town).
+While your in County Antrim, be sure to also walk across the famous Carrick-a-Rede Rope Bridge, watch the sunset over Dunluce Castle, taste fine Irish whiskey at the Old Bushmills Distillery and go for a ride at Curry’s Fun Park (formerly Barry’s Amusements) in Portrush.
+We recommend staying in this cute seaside town.

 10. Titanic Belfast

 Travel tip – before you go to Titanic Belfast, we recommend you look at when the cruise ships are in town.
-Then, plan around the cruise ship schedule.
-A cruise ship was in port when we visited and the museum was very busy.
+Plan around the cruise ship schedule.
+A cruise ship was in port when we visited and the museum was very busy that day.